INTRODUCTION

 Chapter IV

 I started to write an article about my trip to the observatory several times, and each time I threw down my pen, tore up the written pages and went out into the street, where under a sultry white sky that hid the fiery signs of destruction, the old familiar life was still going on.
 Our artificial written language was completely unsuitable for expressing new, deep and unexpected ideas.
-If Esperanto, the founder of hundreds of artificial languages, had been invented in antiquity and become the language of writers and scientists, then the world would not have seen the likes of Shakespeare, Newton, Pushkin or Dostoevsky.
-The most ingenious sculptor won't make anything out of garbage.
+If Esperanto, the founder of hundreds of artificial languages, was invented in antiquity and become the language of writers and scientists, then the world would not have seen the likes of Shakespeare, Newton, Pushkin or Dostoevsky.
+The most ingenious sculptor can't make anything out of garbage.
 But Esperanto was only the first step, the first crime on the path that led human thought into a stuffy dungeon, deprived it of its wings and leveled genius with idiocy.

 The grammar consisted of three rules.
 All words were derived from four roots: pi, ri, fyu, klyu.